AdobeDocs/commerce-knowledge-base.en/help/how-to/general/restore-a-db-snapshot-from-staging-or-production.md

 ---
 # Restore a DB snapshot from [!DNL Staging] or [!DNL Production]

-This article shows how to restore a DB [!DNL snapshot] from [!DNL Staging] or [!DNL Production] on Adobe Commerce on cloud infrastructure.
+This article shows how to restore a DB [!DNL snapshot] from [!DNL Staging] or [!DNL Production] on Adobe Commerce on Cloud Pro infrastructure.

 ## Affected products and versions